Skip to content

 CLI reference

-docmeta exposes three subcommands: validate (the default), get, and schemas. validate and get share an input model and several flags with identical semantics.
+docmeta exposes four subcommands: validate (the default), get, fill, and schemas. validate, get, and fill share an input model and several flags with identical semantics.

 Terminal window